 Romanian violinist Maria Gîlicel is an emerging performer recognized for her versatility and passion on stage.

-She made her debut at the National Auditorium (Madrid) performing Sarasate’s ‘Carmen Fantasy’ and has since then performed at many venues, including Wigmore Hall, Buckingham Palace, Royal Festival Hall, etc.
+She made her debut at the National Auditorium (Madrid) performing Sarasate’s ‘Carmen Fantasy’ and has since then performed as a soloist, orchestra player and chamber musician at many venues, including Het Concertgebouw, Musikverein Wien, Konzerthaus Berlin, Wigmore Hall, Barbican Centre, King’s Place, Buckingham Palace, Royal Festival Hall, etc.

-She won the Tillett Trust Young Artists Platform and she was also awarded the Royal Philharmonic Society Emily Anderson Prize for outstanding young soloists as part of their RPS Young Musicians Programme.
-She has also been shortlisted by the Park Lane Group Music Trust to take part in their future concert series.
+She won the Tillett Trust Young Artists Platform for 2018/19 and was awarded the Royal Philharmonic Society Emily Anderson Prize for outstanding young soloists in 2018.
+She was also a Park Lane Group Music Trust artist for the 2019/20 season.

 In her free time, Maria loves painting, reading and spending as much time as possible in nature!